 Take part in the KARM Dragon Boat Race 2019

 Do you want to be one with the outdoors during the summertime?
 What better way to embrace the sunny weather than taking part in Knoxville’s annual KARM Dragon Boat Festival, which will take place on Saturday, June 22, 2019, at The Cove at Concord Park.
-The event involves several teams of paddlers racing with 41 feet long dragon boats to increase support for programs that help the homeless.
+The event involves several teams of paddlers racing with 41-foot-long dragon boats to increase support for programs that help the homeless.
 It’s another reason to feel good about participation, as proceeds from this event will go to the Knox Area Rescue Ministries.

 Hurry and register your team for a fun-filled day of rowing in the water and competing for prizes.
-Your team can comprise of office colleagues, family members, fellow visitors, and friends!
+Your team can comprise office colleagues, family members, fellow visitors, and friends!
 The choice is yours.
-If you’re not up for racing but want to lend a hand, there’s plenty of opportunities available to serve as a volunteer for the event or showcase your skills as a fundraiser.
+If you’re not up for racing but want to lend a hand, there are plenty of opportunities available to serve as a volunteer for the event or showcase your skills as a fundraiser.